 Approved by the Faculty Board of Arts and Education on 7 June 2007 and on 7 April 2011.
-Revised by the Faculty Board of Arts and Social Sciences on 16 May 2013.
+Revised by the Faculty Board of Arts and Social Sciences on 16 May 2013 and on 11 June 2015.

 The PhD programme is offered to the extent permitted by available funding.
 General stipulations for PhD programmes are provided in the Higher Education Act and in the Higher Education Ordinance.